OpenVPN/openvpn-build/README.md

 Before you can build anything you need to setup chroots using sbuild.
 First of all, you will need a debootstrap script for the operating system you're creating the chroot for.
-You easy check if your target platforms are already supported by your operating system's debootstrap scripts:
+You can easyly check if your target platforms are already supported by your operating system's debootstrap scripts:

     $ ls /usr/share/debootstrap/scripts